Leap Quantum Cloud Service#

 Problem Submission and API Tokens#

 To submit a problem, an API token is required.
-Instead of a user name and password, an API token is used to authenticate your client session when it connects to Leap.
-A unique and secure API token is generated for each of your projects and is available on the Leap dashboard.
+Instead of a user name and password, an API token is used to authenticate your client session when it connects to the Leap service.
+A unique and secure API token is generated for each of your projects and is available on the dashboard.

-To learn about authorizing the Ocean software access to your Leap account and enabling it to store your API token in your development environment, see Support for IDEs.
+To learn about authorizing the Ocean software access to your account in the Leap service and enabling it to store your API token in your development environment, see Support for IDEs.

 Customer Plans and Access to Solvers#